 Be One of the Fortunate Few to Own Scarce 1845 NY Postmaster Provisional

-New York’s postmaster, Robert H. Morris, saw these uniform rates as a valid reason to make his own stamps for the pre-payment of mail.
-With no objections, he assumed the printing cost and arranged to have the stamps printed by the firm of Rawdon, Wright, and Hatch.
+Congress legislated uniform postage rates in 1845, but made no allowances for stamps.
+New York’s postmaster general arranged to have stamps printed by the firm of Rawdon, Wright and Hatch.
 The quality of their work was so impressive the federal government awarded its 1847 contract for US #1 and #2 to the firm without asking for bids from competing printers.